johnnynunez/Xiaomi-Mi-Air/README.md

 # Support me and this project
-Hi, this is Johnny, I'm an Engineering student.
+Hi, I'm Johnny, I'm an Computer Engineering and Data Scientist.
 Life and university studies are expensive and the work is hard.
 My repositories are free, please consider rewarding me.
 Thank you.

 ### 4 ways to support me: